ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

   using Storage Classes
 - `storageClassName` references a `StorageClass` object
-- `persistentVolumeReclaimPolicy` determines how the storage resources can be reused when the PersistentVolume's associated PersistentVolumeClaims are delted
+- `persistentVolumeReclaimPolicy` determines how the storage resources can be reused when the PersistentVolume's associated PersistentVolumeClaims are deleted
     - `Retain` - Keep all data.
 Manual clean up and prepare for reuse
     - `Recycle` - Delete all data.
 Basic scrub (`rm -rf /my-volume/*`)
     - `Delete` - Associated storage asset is deleted (only for cloud resources)